vrajmohan/book/2018-edition/src/ch03-02-data-types.md

 different from arrays in some other languages because arrays in Rust have a fixed length, like tuples.

-In Rust, the values going into an array are written as a comma-separated list inside square brackets:
+In Rust, an array literal is written as a comma-separated list inside square
+brackets:

 <span class="filename">Filename: src/main.rs</span>